The Ding-Frenkel Isomorphism Theorem for two-parameter quantum affine algebra $U_{r,s}\mathcal(\widehat{\mathfrak{so}_{2n+1}})$: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Professors D. Hernandez and M. Rosso for valuable discussions during the Sino-French Mathematical Cooperation Conference (October 23–27, 2024, East China Normal University, Shanghai).
-They also wish to thank Professors N. Jing and H. Yamane for their valuable comments.
-We are also grateful to the anonymous critical comments on the Yang-Baxterization.
-The second author would like to further express gratitude to M. Liu and Hengyi Wang for helpful discussions.
+The authors are grateful to Professors D. Hernandez and M. Rosso for valuable conversations during the Sino-French Mathematical Cooperation Conference held at East China Normal University, Shanghai, from October 23 to 27, 2024.
+Special thanks are extended to Marc Rosso for numerous critical and constructive discussions via Zoom meetings.
+The authors also thank Professors N. Jing and H. Yamane for their valuable comments.
+Gratitude is further expressed to the anonymous referees for the kind comment concerning the Yang–Baxterization.
+The second author additionally thanks Professor M. Liu and Hengyi Wang for helpful discussions.